Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 3) Inventory management software — Inventory tracking software
 4) Office suite software — Microsoft Office
 5) Spreadsheet software — Microsoft Excel
 * Education:

--  High school diploma or equivalent (70% of the respondents)
+-High school diploma or equivalent (70% of the respondents)

--  Less than high school diploma (25% of the respondents)
+-Less than high school diploma (25% of the respondents)

--  College, no degree (5% of the respondents)
+-College, no degree (5% of the respondents)
 * Wages: The median wages in 2019 were $14.70 hourly and $30,570
 * Top industry:

--  Manufacturing (almost 100%)
+-Manufacturing (almost 100%)
 ***

 ## Task 3